codeitlikemiley/vuetified/readme.md

 ## Adding Git Commit Hooks

 - added pre-commit hook file use this type : `cp pre-commit .git/hooks/pre-commit` to use this.
+- make sure it is executable on your system
+  `chmod +x .git/hooks/pre-commit`

 ## Stacks Used